-There are several standard ways available to apply nitrogen and other nutrients to your trees in your orchard and probably dozens of less than standard ways that work.
-The guidelines below are based on soil application of the nitrogen.
+Several standard ways are available to apply nitrogen and other nutrients to your trees in your orchard, and probably dozens of less-than-standard ways that work.
+The guidelines below are based on the soil application of nitrogen.
 While some people may apply it to the leaves, there is no precedent for foliar applications on chestnut.

 The timing of nitrogen fertilizer applications to the soil surface influences the type of response that trees are likely to exhibit.
-With most tree crops, early season growth potential and strength of flower buds are largely determined by the nitrogen reserves that the buds contain when growth begins that season.
+With most tree crops, early season growth potential and strength of flower buds are primarily determined by the nitrogen reserves that the buds contain when growth begins that season.
 This is a standard statement used for most fruit trees.
 However, most fruit trees flower in the spring.
-Chestnut flowers in the very late spring or early summer.
-We may be able to have some influence with our spring nitrogen application on the strength of the flower bud with spring application of nitrogen.
+Chestnut flowers are in late spring or early summer.
+We may be able to have some influence on our spring nitrogen application on the strength of the flower bud with the spring application of nitrogen.